mileni98/data-warehouse/README.md

 6. Install Metabase and connect it to the PostgreSQL DW database by going to localhost:3000.
 7. Visualize and analyze the data by performing various queries using Metabase.

 ## Querry example

-You can find several SQL queries in the query.txt file.
+You can find several SQL queries supporting 3 tasked themes in the **query.txt** file.
 Here's an example query that shows the number of stay nights and average price per night per month for a specific apartment:

 ```sql
 SELECT